Estelle Bernadotte

 Estelle Bernadotte (born Estelle Romaine Manville; September 26, 1904 - May 28, 1984), Countess of Wisborg (1928–1973), also known as Estelle Ekstrand (from 1973), was an American-Swedish countess who was a leading figure in the International Red Cross and Girl Scout movement.
 She married Count Folke Bernadotte, a Swedish member of a United Nations mediating team.
-He was assassinated by the extremist Zionist Stern gang while on duty in Israel in September 1948.
+He was assassinated by the Zionist paramilitary group Lehi while on duty in Israel in September 1948.

 Life

 Estelle Romaine Manville was born in 1904 in Pleasantville, New York.
 She was the only daughter of American industrialist Hiram Edward Manville and wife Henrietta Estelle Romaine, members of a family that had founded parts of the Johns Manville corporation.

 Wedding

 In 1928, she was married to the Swedish diplomat Count Folke Bernadotte.
 According to members of the Bernadotte family, King Gustaf V of Sweden personally introduced Estelle Manville to his nephew, Count Folke Bernadotte, during a visit to Nice, France, in the summer of 1928.
 On August 3, 1928, it was widely reported that Mr. and Mrs. Manville officially announced the engagement of their only daughter to Count Folke Bernadotte.

 The wedding took place on December 1, 1928, in the rather small St. John's Episcopal Church in Pleasantville, New York.
 At the wedding the bride wore a Swedish bridal crown in platinum and rock crystal and Queen Sophia's bridal veil in openwork lace.
 The veil was held by a coronet in silver and crystals, which was specially made by the Swedish court jeweler.
 Prince Gustaf Adolf was the Best man and Prince Sigvard the Marshal.
 More than 1500 guests were invited to the festivities on the Manville estates, Hi-Esmaro.
 Wedding expenses totaled $1.5 million.